Phlebotomy Technician Program Frequently Asked Questions

 Is there an externship with this program?

 - An externship is an unpaid opportunity to gain experience by working within the industry.
-Externships are available, however, students must meet the criteria and have all documentation turned in by the deadline in order to qualify.
+Voluntary externships are available, however, students must meet the criteria and have all documentation turned in by the deadline in order to qualify.
 The requirements for externship placement are specifically outlined in the student handbook.

 Why does all of the documentation have to be turned in within the first few weeks, if the externship isn’t until the end of the program?